iCliniq Logo

 Diabetes and osteoporosis are closely related.
 Individuals with diabetes face an increased risk of osteoporosis due to factors such as insulin resistance, inflammation, and the impact of certain diabetes medications on bone density and strength.
 Maintaining a balance between glucose regulation and bone health is important, as an imbalance can contribute to the development of osteoporosis.
 Regular monitoring, a balanced diet, and adequate calcium and vitamin D intake are vital components in managing diabetes patients who are more susceptible to osteoporosis.

 The bones get weaker in osteopenia.
 It presents between strong, healthy bones and osteoporosis.
-In osteopenia, bone density and mass are unaffected, so it will not easily cause bone breakage.
-Studies have shown that the most common potential complication of type 1 diabetes is osteopenia, especially in people who take high insulin doses.
+Bone density and mass are unaffected, so it does not easily cause bone breakage.
+Studies have shown that osteopenia is the most common potential complication of type 1 diabetes, especially in people who take high insulin doses.

 It is also called diabetic neuroarthropathy.
 It is an effect of both type 1 and type 2 diabetes.
 It causes limitations in finger movements and makes the hands thick and waxy.
 It is more common in people with uncontrolled diabetes.